dxgiang/ExamApp-Swing/README.md

-EXAM TEST APP
+EXAM APP

-This is the example of Exam Test App using Swing
+This is the Exam App using Swing

 This app includes the following functions:
 1. Login/Register system: